Gary Neville: Media career

-In May 2025, ahead of the final weekend of the 2024-25 Premier League season, Neville was refused accreditation to enter the City Ground by Nottingham Forest, forcing Sky to select a different commentary team for the game; this came following critical comments Neville had made about Forest owner Evangelos Marinakis earlier in the month.
+In May 2025, ahead of the final weekend of the 2024–25 Premier League season, Neville was refused accreditation to enter the City Ground by Nottingham Forest, forcing Sky to select a different commentary team for the game; this came following critical comments Neville had made about Forest owner Evangelos Marinakis earlier in the month.

 Personal life

 Neville's father, Neville Neville, was a former league cricketer.
 His mother Jill used to play netball in the local leagues, and was general manager and club secretary for Football League club Bury.

 Neville was a talented cricketer as a schoolboy and played alongside future England captain Michael Vaughan at the Bunbury Cricket Festival and younger brother Phil for Lancashire's Under-14 team, and also for Greenmount Cricket Club in the Bolton Cricket League, for whom on 19 July 1992 he scored 110 not out in an unbroken partnership of 236 with Australian professional Matthew Hayden in a Hamer Cup tie against Astley Bridge.

 In 1999, Neville was best man for the wedding of team-mate David Beckham and Victoria Adams.
 Neville married Emma Hadfield on 16 June 2007; they have two daughters.

 In July 2009, he was awarded an honorary degree from the University of Bolton for his outstanding contributions to football.

 In January 2010, it was reported that Neville has applied for planning permission to build an eco-friendly home, which would be the first zero-carbon house in northwest England.
 Neville's testimonial game was reported to be the most eco-friendly game in English football history.

 Neville endorsed the Labour Party in the 2019 United Kingdom general election, joining the party in 2022.
 He criticised the party for not opposing the Conservative government's lockdown restrictions during the 2020–2021 COVID-19 pandemic, arguing businesses should receive more economic support.
 Prior to the 2024 general election he appeared in a party election broadcast with Labour leader Keir Starmer.

-On 16 April 2022, Neville revealed that he will be banned from driving after reaching 12 penalty points on his licence and issued an apology.
+On 16 April 2022, Neville was banned from driving after reaching 12 penalty points on his licence and issued an apology.

 Neville drew public criticism for his support and financial partnership with the 2022 World Cup in Qatar, where he worked for the Qatari national broadcaster for an undisclosed fee.
-He was called out by Ian Hislop on an episode of Have I Got News For You prior to the World Cup, for supporting a state known for serious human rights abuses.
+He was criticised by Ian Hislop on an episode of Have I Got News for You prior to the World Cup, for supporting a state known for serious human rights abuses.